polyphony-chat/docs/docs/Protocol Specifications/core.md

-  ab->>ab: Re-sign messages with own keys ab->>sc: Send new messages sc->>sc: Verify that only FID and signature related fields have changed sc->>ab: Acknowledge successful re-signing of batch opt
+  ab->>ab: Re-sign messages with own keys ab->>sc: Send new messages sc->>sc: Verify that only FID and signature related fields have changed sc->>sc: Verify that key used to produce signature is on "allowed" list sc->>ab: Acknowledge successful re-signing of batch opt
     ab--)ab: Pause for arbitrary amount of time